LUOyk1999/tunedGNN/README.md

 arxiv: https://arxiv.org/pdf/2406.08993

 The repository will be updated in the near future.
+If you need the code, please email me at yuankluo@polyu.edu.hk.

 ## Reference